Sushant262/Chandrayaan-Guardian./README.md

 Chandrayaan has a certain amount of health(hp) which we can track with the help of the health bar at the top right corner.
 The health of the Chandrayaan reduces after each hit of the asteroid and the Robot also loses his Life after collision/hit with the asteroid.

-If the Chandrayaan loses all its health(hp) or if the Robot loses all of its Lives then...............GAME OVER.
+If the Chandrayaan loses all its health(hp) or if the Robot loses all of its Lives then................GAME OVER.

 Demo video of the Gameplay- https://github.com/Sushant262/Chandrayaan-Guardian-CG/assets/141551971/2f83551c-4e41-4b17-a1b0-af312d2bfbfe